 If there’s a vegan in your life who’s missing their favourite takeaway dishes, SpiceBox is the gift for them.
 Promising plant-based versions of curry house classics, Grace Regan’s debut cookbook covers everything from cauliflower tikka masala to jackfruit jalfrezi, as well as plenty of flavoursome snacks, light bites, and speedy midweek meals.
 Grace’s straightforward recipes can all be cooked at home using everyday ingredients, making this an accessible cookbook for cooks of all levels.

-Published just three years ago, Rukmini Iyer’s The Green Roasting Tin already feels like a must-have classic for vegans and vegetarians.
-With 75 easy, one-tin recipes, half of which are vegan, half vegetarian, this book is pretty much guaranteed to become one of the most-thumbed cookbooks in your kitchen.
+Published just four years ago, Rukmini Iyer’s The Green Roasting Tin already feels like a must-have classic for vegans and vegetarians.
+With seventy-five easy, one-tin recipes, half of which are vegan, half vegetarian, this book is pretty much guaranteed to become one of the most-thumbed cookbooks in your kitchen.
 Rukmini’s trademark flair for flavour is in evidence on every page – recipes include crispy tamarind sprouts, spicy groundnut stew, and “rainbow” tabbouleh with fresh avocado and pomegranate.
 Readers will also find tips on designing their own roasting tin dinners from scratch, and helpful advice on flexitarian ingredient swaps.

 For anyone concerned about getting all the right nutrients into their plant-based diet, The Plant Power Doctor by Dr Gemma Newman is a great place to start.
 Full of science-based guidance, easy-to-follow meal plans, and nutritious recipes, this is a no-nonsense guide to a healthier lifestyle.
 Recipes range from sweet and sour tofu to comforting fruit cobbler.